SDCCA/DGL-PTM/README.md

 The experiments were conducted using the GPU nodes on Snellius, the Dutch National Supercomputer and bash scripts would need to be modified to be compatible with a new system.

 ### Overview of Relevant Files
+#### Manuscript Figures:
+Manuscript_Figures.ipynb — Notebook  recreating the figures used in the manuscript and supplement
+Note: requires csv files from the DataSummaries folder on [Zenodo](https://doi.org/10.5281/zenodo.17163314)
 #### Main Model Run Files (1,000,000 agents):
 gpu_default.py — Default specification (social exchange and adaptation options active) gpu_no_adapt.py — No Adaptation specification (social exchange active)